qmk/qmk_firmware/docs/feature_hd44780.md

 To now print something to your Display you first call `lcd_gotoxy(column, line)`.
 To go to the start of the first line you would call `lcd_gotoxy(0, 0)` and then print a string with `lcd_puts("example string")`.

-There are more possible methods to control the display.
+There are more methods available to control the display.
 [For in depth documentation please visit the linked page.](http://homepage.hispeed.ch/peterfleury/doxygen/avr-gcc-libraries/group__pfleury__lcd.html)